Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: RSP Performance Analysis

 \subsection{Fixed-Point Architecture}

 We analyze the effect of WL on the functional correctness of the proposed hardware IPs.
 Ideally, the WL should be as small as possible, and fixed-point WL architectures are preferred over SPFL architectures due to lower resource utilization, execution time, and power consumption.
 We denote the fixed-point WL as \textless{}$W,L$\textgreater{} where $W$ is the total number of bits, and $L$ and $W-L$ are the number of bits used to represent the integer and fractional parts of the real number respectively.
 To identify the desired WL, we first use a sufficiently large number value for $W$ and vary the integer bits, $L$.
 This gives the minimum value $L$ needed to represent all numerical values accurately.
-As shown in Fig.~\ref{fig:rmse_WLSel} (a), (b), and (c), a total of 5 integer bits are sufficient to ensure that the RMSE of range estimation for all three targets is the same as that of the SPFL implementation.
-The results are averaged over SNRs ranging from -15 to 10 dB.
+As shown in Fig.~\ref{fig:rmse_WLSel} (a), a total of 5 integer bits are sufficient to ensure that the RMSE of range and azimuth estimation for all three targets is the same as that of the SPFL implementation.
+The results are averaged over SNRs ranging from -15 to 20 dB.

-Next, we fix the number of integer bits to 5 and varied the $W$ to identify the minimum number of bits, $(W-L)$, needed to represent fractional numbers accurately.
-As shown in Fig.~\ref{fig:rmse_WLSel} (d), (e), and (f), the value of $(W-L)$ is not the same for all the targets.
+Next, we fixed the number of integer bits to 5 and varied the $W$ to identify the minimum number of bits, $(W-L)$, needed to represent fractional numbers accurately.
+As shown in Fig.~\ref{fig:rmse_WLSel} (b), the value of $(W-L)$ is not the same for all the targets.
 The third target needs more bits than the first two targets.
-This is expected due to the lower amplitude of the third target and the error propagation across iterations in CLEAN as discussed earlier.
 Since we use the same IP for detecting all three targets, we use the WL of \textless{}$24,5$\textgreater{} for MF IP.
 In the case of FFT and IFFT, we have used the IPs provided by AMD-Xilinx, which are optimized for SPFL WL.

 Next, we verify the functional correctness of the fixed-point hardware MF IPs for a wide range of SNR for the range and azimuth estimation of the first, second, and third targets.
 As shown in Fig.~\ref{fig:rmse_FP_range} and Fig.~\ref{fig:rmse_FP_azimuth}, the selected WL of \textless{}$24,5$\textgreater{} offers nearly the same RMSE as that of the SPFL architectures for all SNR under different target scenarios.
+In Table~\ref{tab:FA_MD_WL}, we compare the FA and MD metrics for different WLs and it can be observed that the selected WL of \textless{}$24,5$\textgreater{} offers nearly the same performance as that of the SPFL architectures for all SNRs under different target scenarios.